Criminal Lawyer, Toronto, Ontario

 If you are a U.S. citizen or visitor to Canada convicted of a drinking and driving offence in Canada, see information on immigration impact.

 If you are convicted of drinking and driving, your fingerprints and photographs will be retained by the RCMP in Ottawa.
-And if you're ever pulled over again, your record may show up when police run a routine check.
+And the next time you're pulled, your record will show up when police run a routine check.

 A conviction also means you will have a criminal record which could hurt your employment and restrict your ability to travel.
 However, it should not prevent you from visiting the United States as generally it is not a crime of moral turpitude under U.S. immigration law.